Helioviewer-Project/JHelioviewer-SWHV/extra/test/jpip/README.md

 not pinned across KDU versions.
 Allow up to three minutes and several MB of network traffic.
 A service outage or removed fixture fails the test, rather than silently skipping it.

-The live suite also compares the first four frames of a fixed ROB movie using sequential requests, the actual reader prefetch pump, and reopened disk-cache restoration.
+The live suite requests a fixed ROB movie through the `getJPX` API so the server creates it if needed, then uses the returned JPIP URI.
+It compares the first four frames using sequential requests, the actual reader prefetch pump, and reopened disk-cache restoration.
 A controlled signal after two sends checks that two sent responses are drained before switching work.
 The pump is invoked directly without a GUI view, while its worker remains idle.